-Panasonic GM5 versus Olympus E-M10 II
+Panasonic GM5 vs Olympus E-M10 II

-The Panasonic Lumix DMC-GM5 and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in September 2014 and August 2015.
+The Panasonic Lumix DMC-GM5 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in September 2014 and August 2015.
 Both the GM5 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Panasonic GM5 vs Olympus E-M10 II